Zelensky asks South Korea for military equipment

 In his speech, Mr Zelensky thanked the National Assembly for giving him a chance to speak to the people of South Korea.

-He also played a video clip that showed the extent of Russian-inflicted damage to the Ukrainian city Mariupol, saying Russia would stop at nothing and did not care about the number of deaths.
+He also played a video clip that showed the extent of damage inflicted by Russia on the Ukrainian city of Mariupol, saying Moscow would stop at nothing and did not care about the number of deaths.